SpaceTeam/llserver_ecui_houbolt/README.md

 Another key feature of the llserver is the event system.
 An event can be triggered when a specific state changes its value.
 This is used for translating user inputs to CAN commands that are transmitted over the CAN bus for example.
-But it is also possible to trigger an event based on a sensor value of a specific node (since they are all represented as states).
+But it is also possible to trigger an event based on a sensor value or actuator state of a specific hardware channel (since they are all represented as states).
 For this behaviour to work there are two types of events

 ### State to CAN Command